 Treatment of HIV is a balance of attitude and action.
 Learning how therapies work, possible side effects and figuring out if you’re ready can help when you talk with your doctor.
 Until you need medication, eating well, getting lots of rest and reducing stress go a long way.
 If you use drugs, making it safer will help you stay healthy.

-There is no cure for HIV/AIDS, but there are a number of different drugs that slow its progress.
-These drugs are called antiretrovirals (shortened to ART).
+There is no cure for HIV/AIDS, but there are a number of different drugs called antiretrovirals (shortened to ART).
 ART slows the progress of HIV, improving quality and length of life.
 A person with HIV who starts on treatment and has good health care could live into their 70s.

 HIV invades healthy cells in the immune system, makes copies of itself, and then sends the copies out to infect more healthy cells.
 This is a multi-step process.
 A combination of antiretrovirals (also called combination therapy or antiretroviral therapy) is used to interrupt the replication of HIV in different steps of the process.
-This controls the virus longer than one drug alone can, because HIV can develop resistance to the effects of medication.
+This controls the virus longer than one drug can, because HIV can develop resistance to the effects of medication.
 If HIV cannot infect new cells and make copies of itself, its strength in your body weakens and your immune system can become stronger.

 There can be side effects to antiretroviral drugs.
 Some people will tolerate them more easily than others.
 Side effects usually occur in the first month or two of treatment and lessen over time.
-If you are starting on treatment, ask your doctor what to expect and how to manage the side effects.
+When starting on treatment, ask your doctor what to expect and how to manage the side effects.
 Tell your doctor about anything you do experience.
 It may be possible to switch medications.
 Don’t ever stop taking your medications without first talking to your doctor.

 Common side effects: